 For us, three main factors set this hotel apart from other resorts in Punta Cana or Bayahibe:

 – the gorgeous and always seaweed-free beach, which makes it a particularly great choice if Punta Cana is affected by sargassum again

 – the attractive price-value ratio compared to the Dreams resorts in Punta Cana.
 Usually Dreams Dominicus is around 10-15% cheaper, particularly when compared with the modern counterparts like Dreams Macao Beach and Dreams Royal Beach

 – the newly added family section with guaranteed interconnecting rooms and a quiet water splash area, making Dreams Dominicus La Romana by AMR collection a great family activity in Bayahibe

-Furthermore, it is, in our opinion, the most modern all-inclusive resort in Bayahine, as it was only built in 2016/2017.
+Furthermore, it is, in our opinion, the most modern all-inclusive resort in Bayahibe, as it was only built in 2016/2017.
 Together with the unlimited à-la-carte dinners (without reservations), the super spacious rooms, the fantastic color of the ocean and the well-maintained property including several pools and activities, you get a great package here for an unforgettable holiday in Bayahibe and the Dominican Republic.